 Sudeley Castle and Gardens

 One of the ultimate things to do in Cotswold is to visit the Sudeley Castle and Gardens.
-These are where you can find stories and treasures that date back from the Roman era.
+These are where you can find stories and treasures that date back to the Roman era.
 A total of ten gardens surround the castle, all of which are highly regarded as some of the best in the UK.

 Cotswold House Spa